Local vertices, quadratic propagators and double-copy structure of one-loop integrands from forward limits: Introduction

-Now let us overview the main features of the local formula of the dYMS integrand with quadratic propagators. {In this formula, the external particles are partitioned into disjoint sets, each of which is involved in a tree-level effective current that is} planted at the quadratic propagator line via local vertices.
+Now let us provide an overview of the main features of the local formula of the dYMS integrand with quadratic propagators. {In this formula, the external particles are partitioned into disjoint sets, each of which is involved in a tree-level effective current that is} planted at the quadratic propagator line via local vertices.
 All possible partitions are summed over.
 The explicit expressions of the local vertices can be produced systematically from the cancellation of nonlocalities.
 The tree-level effective currents, {which can be either obtained directly from the graphic rule or generated in a recursive way inherited from the EYM recursive expansion}, have an evident {\it double-copy structure}.
-We expect that this formula may help to study the general construction of BCJ numerators with respect to quadratic propagators.
+To be specific, this double-copy structure means that a tree-level effective current is a combination of tree-level Berends-Giele BS currents with two copies of kinematic coefficients.
+Under on-shell limit, this double-copy expression turns into the familiar one, which expresses the full tree amplitude in terms of tree-level BS amplitudes and the coefficients can be used to generate tree-level BCJ numerators.
+Therefore, the final result of one-loop dYMS (hence EYM and GR) integrand is given by a sum of terms, each involving such tree-level double-copy objects attached to the quadratic propagator loop, via local vertices.
+The expressions of one-loop integrands proposed in this work can be regarded as an intermediate one between (i) the one directly derived from the forward limit of tree-level double-copy expression which involves linear propagators \cite{He:2016mzd,He:2017spx,Geyer:2017ela}, and (ii) the expected quadratic propagator expressed BCJ double-copy which will result in an expansion formula in terms of one-loop BS integrands (with quadratic propagators).
+We expect that this new formula may help to study the general construction of BCJ numerators with respect to quadratic propagators.